 I swear by these items for smooth gardening inside our greenhouse!

-Save your time, I have found the best heaters on Amazon!
+Save your time, and I have found the best heaters on Amazon!
 These are three options that I recommend.
-Depending on your space and price range, you can’t beat these heaters.
+You can’t beat these heaters depending on your space and price range.

 I purchased my trays last year from Bootstrap Farmer.
 I chose pink and green to brighten up the greenhouse.
 They are durable plastic, not flexible.
 They are designed to outperform other seed trays.
-Let’s keep from buying so much disposable plastic and invest in made-to-last supplies!
+Let’s avoid buying so much disposable plastic and invest in made-to-last supplies!

 What grows in an unheated greenhouse in winter?